LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 using the flags `debug(on)` and `source_data(on)`.
 Be aware, however, that compiling in debug mode results in a performance penalty.

-A single unit test object may include tests for one or more entities (objects, protocols, and categories).
+A single test object may include tests for one or more entities (objects, protocols, and categories).
 The entities being tested by a unit test object for which code coverage information should be collected must be declared using the `cover/1` predicate.
 For example, to collect code coverage data for the